 As a political scientist and scholar, Rafizadeh regularly appears on national and international outlets including CNN, BBC World TV and Radio, ABC, Aljazeera, Fox News, CTV, RT, CCTV America, Skynews, CTV, and France 24 International, to name a few.
 He is frequently quoted on national and international outlets and he writes for academic and non-academic publications, and contributes to several respected international news outlets, including New York Times International, Los Angeles Times, CNN, Farred zakaria GPS, The Atlantic, Foreign Policy, The Nation, The National.
 Aljazeera, The Daily Beast, Huffington Post, The Nation, Jerusalem Post, The Economic Times, USA Today Yale Journal of International Affairs, Georgetown Journal of International Affairs, and Harvard International Review.
-Rafizadeh has written more than 300 articles and analysis.
+Rafizadeh has written more than 1,000 policy briefs and articles.

 Learn more about Dr. Rafizadeh on HERE.